 Getting to the archaeological site of Pompeii by public transportation (very cheap trains) or car is easy while many guided day-trip tour buses arrive from Naples, Napoli Airport, Sorrento, and Rome.

 Getting to the excavations of Pompeii (Scavi di Pompei) by public transportation is easy, fast, and cheap from Naples or Sorrento.
 The archaeological site with the excavations of Pompeii is famously at the foot of Mount Vesuvius just to the south of Naples in Italy.
 This hugely popular historical Roman sight is easily reached by train from Naples downtown and Sorrento, bus and train from Naples Airport, or on day trips from many parts of Italy, including as far away as Rome.
 Pre-booked airport transfers are sensible but public transportation is also easy if traveling light.
+The Campania Arte card covers basic transportation from Naples to Pompeii and admission (or discounts) to top sites.

-Pompeii is the Latin spelling usually used for the archaeological site in English – Pompei is used in Italian for both the excavations (scavi) and the modern town.
+Pompeii is the Latin spelling usually used for the archaeological site in English.
+Pompei is used in Italian for both the excavations (scavi) and the modern town.

 Driving to the Excavations of Pompeii

 The archaeological site of the Pompeii excavations is easily reached by car due to its location very close to the E45 (A3) highway.
 The Porta Marina main entrance to Pompeii is less than a kilometer off the Pompei exit on the E45 highway to the south of Naples.
-Driving time from Naples Airport or downtown Naples could be as quick as 30 minutes but traffic is likely to slow drivers down.Camping Zeus, just past the Porta Marina entrance, has a popular parking lot for safe parking.
-Prices are around €3 per hour, or up to €12 per day – money well spent even for old or fully insured cars.
+Driving time from Naples Airport or downtown Naples could be as quick as 30 minutes but traffic is likely to slow drivers down.

 By Train Public Transportation to the Excavations of Pompeii